wirecloud-fiware/kurento-crowddetector-widget/README.md

 This CrowdDetector widget need a server running as middleware between you and a kurento media server.

-The server is this [crowddetector service](https://github.com/wirecloud-fiware/kurento-example-services/tree/develop/kurento-crowddetector) provided by FiWare.
+The server is this [scala service](https://github.com/wirecloud-fiware/kurento-example-services-scala) provided by FiWare.

 Latest version of this widget is always [provided in FIWARE lab](https://store.lab.fiware.org/search/keyword/CrowdDetector) where you can make use of it on the [Mashup portal](https://mashup.lab.fiware.org/)